rhyslwells/Data-Archive/content/standardised/Data Modelling.md

 - Entity: Uses [[ER Diagrams]] to represent data entities and relationships.
 - Network: An extension of hierarchical models.
 - Hierarchical: Organizes data in a tree-like structure.

+For flat files:
+- Various modeling techniques are applied to the data, and parameters are tuned to improve performance.
+Models like decision trees, neural networks, or [[Clustering]] may be used.